pbosetti/c-cnc/README.md

 contents needed for the compilation.
 The second step is called *compilation* and results in the products of the build to be created in the root of the `build` folder.
 There is an optional third step, *install*, that copies the build products into a destination folder.

-1. (preliminary) if it does not exist already, create the folder `build` just below the root of your project folder
+This project os configured to have the local `bin` forder as destination.

-2. (configuring) from the terminal, `cd build` and the issue the command `cmake ..`: this means *configure the project in the current directory, searching for the `CMakeLists.txt` file in the previous directory
+1. (configuring) from the terminal, be sure to be in the project's toot directory and then issue the command `cmake -Bbuild -H.`: this means configure the project in the `build` directory, searching for the `CMakeLists.txt` file in the current directory (taht is `.`)
-3. (compilation) from the terminal, compile the project with the command `make`
+3. (compilation) from the terminal, compile the project with the command `make -Cbuild`
-4. (optional install) if you want to install the build products, type `make install`: this copies binaries into the `bin` and `lib` folders of the root project folder
+4. (optional install) if you want to install the build products, type `make - Cbuild install`: this copies binaries into the `bin` and `lib` folders of the root project folder

 **Note**: the `cmake` command must be run the first time, and then every time